IBM-Cloud/ansible-collection-ibm/docs/ibm_cloudant_database.rst

   partitioned (False, bool, None)
     Query parameter to specify whether to enable database partitions when creating a database.

+  shards (False, int, None)
+    The number of shards in the database.
+Each shard is a partition of the hash value range.
+You are encouraged to talk to support about appropriate values before changing this.

   id (False, str, None)